 Burry Port Community Primary School

 Conceived by the client, Carmarthenshire County Council, the pioneering scheme for Burry Port Community Primary School, brings together the towns once separate infant and junior schools on one central site, in a design that celebrates Welsh materials and embraces innovation.
 Set over three principal buildings, the project is a mix of refurbishment and new-build.
 The prominent new-build aspects include the first Passivhaus school building in Wales, as well as a separate, Brettstapel constructed elliptical pod for multi-use purposes, which unites the new and old elements of the school.
-The original 1980's infant school has been rationalised and renovated, solving a number of environmental defects and creating four large, secure, open-plan classrooms for Key-Stage 1, and a 30-place nursery, as well as multi-use space for teaching and messy play, breakout space, and covered outdoor areas.
+The original 1980's infant school has been rationalised and renovated, solving a number of environmental defects and creating four large, secure, open-plan classrooms for Key-Stage 1, and a 30-place nursery, as well as multi-use space for teaching and messy play, breakout space, and covered outdoor areas.- Planning and Design

 Planning and Design Process